Grilling Spare Ribs Photo Grilling Ribs with Rib Marinade: Wooden Earth—Wood Plates

 The ribs marinade

 A good rib marinade consists of three basic ingredients: oil, acid and spices.
 Oil provides flavor and helps with browning. olive oil or sunflower oil are good options.
-Acid makes the meat more tender.
-Vinegar, lemon juice or orange juice are suitable for this.
-Spices give the marinade character.
-Salt and pepper are basics.
-Garlic, onions, paprika and chili flakes are popular.
-Herbs such as thyme, rosemary or oregano go well with them.
-The combination of oil, acid and spices forms the basis for delicious and varied rib marinades.
+Acidity makes the meat more tender.
+Vinegar, lemon juice, or orange juice are suitable for this.
+Spices add character to the marinade.
+Salt and pepper are basic ingredients.
+Garlic, onions, paprika, and chili flakes are popular.

 Do you want your rib marinade sweet, spicy, smoky or umami?

-Recipes for rib marinades from BBQ specialists from the USA
+Recipes for spare ribs marinades from BBQ specialists from the USA

 Recipe for Caraway Glazed Ribs with Grilled Pineapple Salsa